Andrés Montaño (wrestler)

-Andrés Montaño (born 6 April 1990) is an Ecuadorian Greco-Roman wrestler.
+Andrés Roberto Montaño Arroyo (born 6 April 1990) is an Ecuadorian Greco-Roman wrestler.
 He competed in the men's Greco-Roman 59 kg event at the 2016 Summer Olympics, in which he was eliminated in the round of 16 by Wang Lumin.

 Montaño won the gold medal in his event at the 2022 Bolivarian Games held in Valledupar, Colombia.

 Montaño won the silver medal in his event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.
 A few days later, at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico, he earned a quota place for Ecuador for the 2024 Summer Olympics held in Paris, France.
 He competed in the 67 kg event at the Olympics.